 A dental filling is recommended when you have tooth decay.
 Your tooth may require a filling when:

 - You have chipped your tooth

 Dental fillings are not permanent.
-However, they can last for years and may need to be replaced after several years.
-Fillings can last between 5 and 15 years.
+However, they can last for years before needing to be replaced.
+Fillings can last for five to 15 years.
 Many factors can affect the longevity of dental fillings, including their material, size, placement, and the amount of stress they are exposed to.

 Your dental fillings will last longer if you follow proper oral hygiene practices such as brushing and flossing regularly.
-You should also avoid chewing hard foods like ice cubes or unpopped popcorn kernels as they may damage your dental fillings.
-Regular visits to the dentist will help detect any issues in your mouth early and treat them successfully before they turn into something worse.
+You should also avoid chewing hard foods like ice cubes or unpopped popcorn kernels as they could damage your dental fillings.
+Regular visits to the dentist in Portland OR will help detect any issues in your mouth early and treat them successfully before they turn into something worse.

 To learn more about the dental services at Pacific Woods Dental, call 503-292-5483, and schedule an appointment now!